zopefoundation/zopetoolkit/README.rst

 building web applications, web frameworks and application servers.

 It supports Python 2.7, 3.5 up to 3.8 and PyPy 3.
+It is additionally tested on the latest alpha release of Python 3.9.

 This directory contains the definition of the Zope Toolkit in the file ``ztk.cfg``.
 It specifies the list of packages included in the ZTK and